St. Anthony Gold Corp. Announc - GuruFocus.com

 Further information about the Company is available on www.SEDAR.com under the Company's profile.

 Certain statements contained in this release may constitute "forward-looking statements" or "forward-looking information" (collectively "forward-looking information") as those terms are used in the Private Securities Litigation Reform Act of 1995 and similar Canadian laws.
 These statements relate to future events or future performance.
 The use of any of the words "could", "intend", "expect", "believe", "will", "projected", "estimated", "anticipates" and similar expressions and statements relating to matters that are not historical facts are intended to identify forward-looking information and are based on the Company's current belief or assumptions as to the outcome and timing of such future events.
 Actual future results may differ materially.
-In particular, this release contains forward-looking information relating to the business of the Company.
-The forward-looking information contained in this release is made as of the date hereof and the Company is not obligated to update or revise any forward-looking information, whether as a result of new information, future events or otherwise, except as required by applicable securities laws.
-Certain statements contained in this release may constitute "forward-looking statements" or "forward-looking information" (collectively "forward-looking information") as those terms are used in the Private Securities Litigation Reform Act of 1995 and similar Canadian laws.
-These statements relate to future events or future performance.
-The use of any of the words "could", "intend", "expect", "believe", "will", "projected", "estimated", "anticipates" and similar expressions and statements relating to matters that are not historical facts are intended to identify forward-looking information and are based on the Company's current belief or assumptions as to the outcome and timing of such future events.
-Actual future results may differ materially.
-In particular, this release contains forward-looking information relating to the business of the Company.
+In particular, this release contains forward-looking information relating to the business of the Company, the Property, financing and certain corporate changes.
 The forward-looking information contained in this release is made as of the date hereof and the Company is not obligated to update or revise any forward-looking information, whether as a result of new information, future events or otherwise, except as required by applicable securities laws.

 SOURCE: St. Anthony Gold Corp.